div8cn/ansible-maas-control/README.md

 * Machines are not yet supported
 * Creation of seperate dns records (A, CNAME etc) is not yet supported
 * Breakdown of network and devices are not yet supported
+* Currently the maas api does not allow to connect a fabric to an interface.
+  You have to do this by hand via the web interface at the moment.
+Vlans in Maas are
+	defined on fabrics.

 Role Variables
 --------------